Kendriya Vidyalaya, Khanapara

+PM SHRI Kendriya Vidyalaya Khanapara is among the PM SHRI (Schools Of Rising India) Schools in India, an initiative aiming for transforming the education system in the country.

 Academics

-Kendriya Vidyalaya, Khanapara offers a wide range of subjects for the initial years of study and Higher education.
 For the Senior Secondary Education, the school offers three Science, Commerce and Humanities with a number of optional subjects as per KVS guidelines.

-There was a pass percentage of 99.52% and 99.42% in 2020 AISSE and AISSCE respectively.
+There was a pass percentage of 100% AISSE 2023 and 98.29% in AISSCE 2023 respectively.

 Notable alumni

-The alumni of Kendriya Vidyalaya Khanapara are called KVians.
+The alumni of PM SHRI Kendriya Vidyalaya Khanapara are called KVians.
 Notable alumni include: